yugabyte/yugabyte-db/docs/content/preview/reference/drivers/ysql-client-drivers.md

 For details on Npgsql, refer to the [Npgsql documentation](https://www.npgsql.org/doc/).

-To follow a tutorial on building a sample C# application with Npgsql, see [Connect an application](../../../drivers-orms/csharp/postgres-npgsql/).
+For a tutorial on building a sample C# application with Npgsql, see [Connect an application](../../../drivers-orms/csharp/postgres-npgsql/).

 #### Install the driver